Calcipox/necromunda-comprehensive-rulebook/README.md

 ## Compile

-Just run the command `make` to generate the Necromunda pdf
+Just run the command `make` to generate the Necromunda pdf (please run twice to update the TOC correctly)

 `make example` will generate an example pdf we dummy text